rmsmportier/CMSCI120Base/chapter5.md

 - Pick one of the 2 functions to find the largest value in the group of numbers provided
 - Pick one of the 2 functions to find the smallest value in the group of numbers provided
 - Use the *min* function with a string "This is a test, this is only a test" to see the *smallest* value in the string.
+- Use the *min* function with a string "This is A test, this is only a test" to see the *smallest* value in new string.
 - Use the *max* function with a string "This is A test, this is only a test" to see the *smallest* value in new string.
-- Pick one of the 2 functions which has greater value in computer, "A" or "a".
+- Pick one of the 2 functions to determine which has greater value in computer, "A" or "a".

 *** =hint
 - Replace ____ with appropriate function to accomplish stated goal.
 You can use *help()* with function name passed to *help* in order to assist in selecting correct function.